connexcs/docs/docs/customer/routing.md

 ## Price Limits

 **Capped Rate** and **Provider Capped Rate** are used to set the maximum cost of a call.
-Calls that exceed the set rate willl not be connected.
+Calls that exceed the set rate will not be connected.

 **Profit Assurance** can be enabled to check if calls are profitable.
 It is useful for A-Z routes or NPA-NXX rate cards.
 + The default option is `Disabled`.
 While `Enabled`, additional PDD may be added to the call.